OliverColeman/ahni/README.txt

 Another HyperNEAT Implementation (AHNI)

-This software is licensed under the GPL v2.
+This software is licensed under the GPL v3.
 See the LICENSE.txt file in the same directory as this file for more information.
-All files under the AHNI_lib and lib directories are third party libraries and included for convenience but may not be covered by the GPL (but which are nevertheless freely available).

 To run: java -jar ahni.jar <properties file> [<results output file>]